stdevPavelmc/mailad/Features.md

 make force-provision
 ```

-We think that a year is time enough to recover something from that mailbox; also that date has a legal implication: in some scenarios you are required to maintain a copy of all users digital footprint for at least one year.
+We think that a year is time enough to recover something from that mailbox.
+Also that period of time has a legal implication: in some scenarios you are required to maintain a copy of all users digital footprint for at least one year.

-Here you can see an notification sample from the first implementation of this feature:
+Here you can see a notification sample from the first implementation of this feature:

 ![Picture of an email notifying left behind maildirs](imgs/check_maildirs_sample.png)